rudyn2010/rudyn2010/README.md

 When I am not coding, I divide my time between:

 ```
-* cooking and exploring new and exciting recipes with my girlfriend
+* cooking new and exciting dishing and exploring different cuisines with my girlfriend
 * volunteering at the animal shelter - socializing dogs and cats
-* playing with my very own cat, a chunky little guy named Kae
+* playing with my own cat, a chunky little guy named Kae
 * working on my personal health and fitness through weight lifting and rock climbing
 * raiding with my friends on Old School RuneScape
 ```

 <p align="center"> <img src="https://media.tenor.com/03GqdwC5EuYAAAAC/crazydance-gangnam-style-osrs-runescape-oldschool-dance.gif" /> </p>